 Besides animal sources and vegetable oils, there are other amazing substitutes for shortening.
 Below are the most excellent alternatives for shortening in addition to animal fat and vegetable oils, but they may have their unique flavors and fit in different recipes.

-Applesauce is a remarkable swap for shortening, especially in baking.
+Applesauce is a remarkable swap for shortening, especially in baking with many delectable ideas to cook with applesauce.
 Applesauce will help your baked goods have more moisture and decrease the fat content.

 Due to the natural sweet flavor and the dense texture of applesauce, you had better reduce the amount of applesauce instead of using the same amount as shortening.
 Despite applesauce’s advantages, the texture of your finished product might change due to its low-fat content.